saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 #### Run Benchmark Test

 Let's run a benchmark test using __../benchmark.py__.
 It will send same inference request multiple times and then calculate the average latency and throughput.
+This may take a while to complete.

 ```bash
 python ../benchmark.py